-As soon as you start looking for an electric foot massager, you’ll realize there are literally hundreds of models available on the market today.
+As soon as you start looking for an electric foot massager in 2017, you’ll realize there are literally hundreds of models available on the market today.
 Unfortunately, many of them are cheap knockoffs, or an off brand, usually lower quality version of a popular model.

 Fortunately, we’re here to help simplify your search.
 We can’t just flat out tell you what massager you should buy, because it obviously depends on your budget and needs, but we can help.

 Here’s our interactive massager comparison chart to help you compare.
 There’s a longer explanation below, but to get you started, we’ve selected several of the best models from a variety of price categories so you can find what you need.
 Your feet can find relief!